juliebro/orca-sightings-api/docs/tutorials/set-up-dev-env.md

      Home
      http://localhost:3000
 ```

 ## Step 4: Make a test call to the service

+Use cURL or Postman to test the service.

+### Using cURL

+### Using Postman

 1. Open Postman.
 2. At the top of the right pane, select **GET**.
 3. Next to **GET**, type `http://localhost:3000/users`.

 If the service is running correctly, you should see a list of all existing users.

 ```json
 [
   {
     "last_name": "Marsh",